- Toggle Section About

 Each Program Learning Outcome (PLO) listed above references at least one of the University Learning Outcomes (ULO 1, 2, 3), which may be found in the General Information section of this catalog.

 Applicants must have completed all bachelors requirements prior to the start of the program and must have a bachelors degree with a 3.0 (on a 4.0 scale) grade point average conferred from a regionally accredited institution prior to the start of the second term.
 Applicants must submit a written statement outlining their vocational objectives and how the degree will relate to those objectives; a one-page typed letter should be appended to the application.
 Three letters of reference on forms supplied by Biola are required, as are official transcripts of previous schools attended.
-Applicants who are non-native English speakers must demonstrate both spoken and written proficiency in English through an oral interview with an admissions counselor or faculty member and through submission of an internationally recognized standardized test of English (taken within the last two years).
+Applicants for whom English is not a primary language must demonstrate both spoken and written proficiency in English through an oral interview with an admissions counselor or faculty member and through submission of an internationally recognized standardized test of English (taken within the last two years).
 A TOEFL score of 100 iBT is normally required.
 The essay score should be at least 5.5.
 Alternatively, an IELTS score of 7.0 (no less than 6.0 in any element) is required.

 Students are required to have 15 foundational credits as noted below.
 Students entering the program without the stated foundational credits may take them concurrently with regular program courses, normally completing them by the end of the first year.

-The Master of Arts in Linguistics and Biblical Languages requires 15 credits of foundational courses (Old Testament survey, New Testament survey, hermeneutics, introduction to linguistics, and phonetics) and 41 additional credits for the Hebrew concentration or 40 additional credits for the Greek concentration.
-The culmination of the Master of Arts in Linguistics and Biblical Languages consist of a comprehensive exam or, with permission of the department, a thesis.
+The Master of Arts in Linguistics and Biblical Languages requires 15 credits of foundational courses (Old Testament survey, New Testament survey, hermeneutics, introduction to linguistics, and phonetics) and 42 additional credits for the Hebrew and Greek concentrations.
+The culmination of the Master of Arts in Linguistics and Biblical Languages consists of a comprehensive exam or, with permission of the department, a thesis.

 The Master of Arts program requirements may be reduced for students with appropriate background course work, but the minimum number of graduate credits required is at least 32, 24 of which must be taken through Biola University.